 What to do when you can’t sleep

 One of the worst things you can do if you can’t sleep is to stay in bed and toss and turn.
-I tell my patients to allow 10 minutes, and if they haven’t fallen asleep, get out of bed and do something restful, like reading a few pages of a book or meditating.
+Wait for 10 minutes, and if you haven’t fallen back asleep, get out of bed and do something restful, like reading a few pages of a book or meditating.
 Do not pick up your tablet or smartphone; you want to avoid screens, though some people do find watching a little television makes them sleepy.

 Whatever you choose, you need to not be in bed when you do that activity, because it’s important to associate being in bed with sleeping.
 When you get drowsy, go back to bed.
 If you don’t fall asleep in 10 minutes, get up and repeat the routine until you succeed.

 Over-the-counter or prescription sleep aids can help some people in the short term.
 Be sure to talk to your doctor before taking any sleep aids.